skiluvia/neural-network-challenge-1/README.md

 We will use the `relu` activation function for all the hidden layers and the `sigmoid` activation function for the output layer.
 We will also use the `binary_crossentropy` loss function, the `adam` optimizer, and the `accuracy` evaluation metric.

-## loan repayment prediction success by using your neural network model
+## Loan Repayment prediction success by using your neural network model
 If we display the sequential model summary, we get below.
-Please note that addition hidden layer was added
+Please note that `additional hidden layer` with 3 nodes was added
 ```
 Model: "sequential"
 _________________________________________________________________